-How Is CBD Water Made?
+How Is This Water Made?

 CBD water is made using a technology that we actually implement here at Joy Organics.
-The beads of CBD that are infused with CBD water are nano-sized.
+The beads of CBD that are infused into CBD water are nano-sized.
 CBD particles in some CBD waters are as little as 1 millionth of their normal size!

-When you drop CBD isolate particles as tiny as that into the water, envision what happens.
+When you drop CBD particles as tiny as that into the water, envision what happens.
 Anything with density will plop down into the water and then start to float back up.
-However, these particles are so small, they get tangled up in between carbon particles.
+However, these particles are so small, they get tangled up in between particles.
 Sound familiar?

-Just like in the extraction process, carbon particles in CBD water kind of act as a cocoon for the cannabinoids.
+Just like in the extraction process, particles in CBD water kind of act as a cocoon for the cannabinoids.

 Why Drink CBD Water?